Greg

 In those days you could watch them all the way to the plane.

 - and dropped Pauline home, then into town with Kirk for some makan, and still later back home to wonder how further to deploy my time.
 Eventually decided to take the car down to have the door fixed (at Chins - no sweat), and washed (near the Sarawak Club).
-Up to the club to wait for a while, and there was waylaid by a Lindsay incensed with the inpropriety of [me] having slept with Pauline, and so after picking the car up took her for a drive and showed her Kenyalang Park.
+Up to the club to wait for a while, and there was waylaid by Lindsay, and so after picking the car up took her for a drive and showed her Kenyalang Park.
 Back again to the club, where I sought to drop her, and then in to town with Kirk, where I made a few purchases, looked in vain for some rubber matting, and took a film of his to be developed.
 Back to the club again, and finally found Pauline, so had a little chat with her of little consequence, save that we went down town and had her watch adjusted.
 Then back home, and had a rather heated argument with Dad based on the fact that I had not washed the car myself, but had had it done.
 He ended up by forbidding me to use the car or go out to any party this evening, and then left.
 Vaguely tidied the car, then to the club for makan, and subsequently to Lindsay's place, where a rather boring party was on its way.
-Lindsay managed, yet again, to kick me in the balls, and this time I had had enough, and gave her a bit back, and so she told me to get out of the place.
-Lay grovelling outside while all the males in the place offered their sympathies, and then off home with Pauline, arriving a good 30 seconds before Dad, so into my room for a bit of music and then a bit of the other, and was just resting when Roddy came round and said that Mr. Sissons had been on the phone, and I had better get her home quickly, which I did - told her parents I had been at my place, and, rather to my surprise, they accepted this and offered me a drink.
+Then off home with Pauline, arriving a good 30 seconds before Dad, so into my room for a bit of music.
+Then Roddy came round and said that Mr. Sissons had been on the phone, and I had better get her home quickly, which I did - told her parents I had been at my place, and, rather to my surprise, they accepted this and offered me a drink.

 Had what proved to be quite a pleasant conversation, lasting about an hour, then home and had a bit of a talk to Dad and still later to bed.